SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ..
 Protocol requirements can be marked as @unavailable, but this currently only works if they are also marked as @objc.
 ..
 Checking for (and calling) optional implementations via optional binding and closures

-..
-Initializers
-.. ------------
-..
-You can't construct from a protocol itself, but you can define initializer requirements in protocols
-..
-TODO: although you can define initializer requirements, you can't actually make use of them, due to rdar://13695680.
-   Don't mention the fact that you can define them unless they actually start working.
-..
-TODO: use the Snakes & Ladders example to show how you can initialize from a type.
-   Perhaps a function that returns a random game type to play (even though we only have one game) and the game is instantiated through the type?
-   See protocols_init.swift in tspl_lab/examples.